 - putting the baby to sleep on their back

 - swaddling young babies before bedtime

-It is normal for newborns to sleep on an irregular schedule and struggle to fall asleep, as it can take some time for their circadian rhythm to adjust.
-Trouble sleeping does not usually mean there is a serious problem with the baby.
-However, contact a pediatrician if:
+It is normal for newborns to sleep on an irregular schedule and struggle to fall asleep, as it can take some time for their circadian rhythm to

 Most babies eventually learn to sleep on a regular schedule.
 The amount of time this takes varies from baby to baby.
 However, healthful sleep practices, a nighttime ritual, a regular schedule, breastfeeding, and safe sleep strategies can help a baby establish their routine earlier and remain asleep longer.